Employment Dispute Attorney in Houston, TX

 - Breach of Fiduciary Duty – Employees and other fiduciaries have a legal obligation to act in their employer’s best interests, and they can be held liable when any contractual or legal duty is violated.
 Prevailing in a breach of fiduciary duty claim against an employee, requires proof of several legal elements, including the existence of a fiduciary relationship, the breach of duty, and that the breach resulted in damages, and invalidating such claims demands a thoughtful and compelling defense.

 - Breach of Contract – Contractual agreements can be breached in numerous ways when it comes to employment arrangements.
 Aside from issues involving breach of fiduciary duty and other causes of action, employment disputes based on a contractual breach commonly involve non-compete violations and confidentiality or non-disclosure agreements (NDAs).
 When properly crafted and established, these agreements can provide grounds for legal action, as well as equitable remedies.
 However, effectively enforcing an agreement, winning a breach of contract case, or defending against one, requires tailored legal strategies and the ability to pursue and prevail in the most favorable means for resolution.

 Resolving employment disputes, as with any business dispute or disagreement, requires an extensive depth of legal knowledge, business industry insight, and a multi-disciplinary approach to secure a positive resolution through the most appropriate means.

-Hendershot, Cannon & Hisey, P.C. - Trust Proven Houston Business Law Attorneys
+Hendershot, Cowart & Hisey, P.C. - Trust Proven Houston Business Law Attorneys

 Call (713) 909-7323 or contact us online to speak personally with a member of our team.